MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-security.md

 ### Recommendations

 - Use the Microsoft Sentinel Solution for Oracle Database workloads.
-The Oracle Database Audit data connector retrieves and ingests all Oracle Database audit records into Azure Log Analytics by using an industry-standard SYSLOG interface.
+The Oracle Database Audit data connector retrieves and ingests all Oracle Database audit records into Azure Monitor Logs by using an industry-standard SYSLOG interface.
 - Use Azure Sentinel to review applications audit trails alongside the Azure infrastructure and the guest operating system audit records.

 ## Next step